Christian Apologetics and Research Ministry: Organization

 In November 1995, Matthew Slick compiled his sermons and notes together onto computer, and created a website for the Christian Research Ministry.
-By 2000, Slick claimed that his website was receiving 14,000 visits per week.
+By 2000, Slick said that his website was receiving 14,000 visits per week.
 He created a Christian Apologetics Notebook presentation in a three-ring-binder format, which offered material from the website in a printed medium.
 Slick says he has sold over 3,000 copies of the Christian Apologetics Notebook.
 He also compiled the website material for sale in CD-ROM format.

 CARM offers several online dictionaries, including a theological dictionary compiled by Matt Slick and others, in addition to discussion forums.
 The organization's stated motivation is "to equip Christians with good information on doctrine".
 In 2004, CARM made available a free resource called the Dictionary of Theology for the Palm OS system.
 The website also provides Protestants with pre-formatted "cut-and-paste" arguments to use in online forums with atheists, relativists, Muslims, Mormons, Jehovah's Witnesses, Catholics and members of other groups.

 Beliefs

 CARM is a Protestant ministry, involving several different branches of Protestantism.
-For example, CARM's official position is that the Calvinist interpretation of Christianity is "within orthodoxy," but does not brand itself a Calvinist ministry, claiming that both Calvinists and non-Calvinists write articles.
+For example, CARM's official position is that the Calvinist interpretation of Christianity is "within orthodoxy," but does not brand itself a Calvinist ministry, saying that both Calvinists and non-Calvinists write articles.